cocomoff/RecTour2023-reproduce/documents/1-preparing-data.md

 The directory `public-data/` contains modified data (e.g., modify small errors and update formats for consistency) from the above public datasets.
 We encourages users of these datasets to cite the following papers:

 - Kwan Hui Lim, Jeffrey Chan, Christopher Leckie and Shanika Karunasekera.
 "Personalized Tour Recommendation based on User Interests and Points of Interest Visit Durations".
-IJCAI2015.nference on Artificial Intelligence (IJCAI'15).
-2015.
+IJCAI2015.
 - Dawei Chen, Cheng Soon Ong and Lexing Xie.
 "Learning Points and Routes to Recommend Trajectories".
 CIKM2016.